History of a City: Florence, Italy

 Florence was founded by Caesar: 59BC

-However, it is generally accepted that the city was founded by Julius Caesar in 59BC.
+However, it is generally accepted that the city of Florence was founded by Julius Caesar in 59BC.
 Conceivably, the location was strategic, given its proximity to the narrowest part of the Arno River.
 This position on the ancient road – the Via Flaminia – connected Rome, Northern Italy and France (Gaul).
 Florentia (roughly translated as “the flourishing town”) was laid out as a garrison, forming rectangular blocks.
 It was enclosed within an 1800 metre wall, and set about a central square – now the Piazza della Repubblica.
 Archaeological digs have uncovered traces of an amphitheatre and public baths.
-Thanks to its strategic position, Florentia flourished.
+Thanks to its strategic position, Ancient Florence flourished.
 Furthermore, commercial activity and trade helped establish its young economy.

 Byzantine and Lombard period: 5th to 6th century